3D resins are raw materials, not finished medical devices

 EU legislation forbids to affix the CE marking (and any sort of medical device certification) to products (raw materials) for which EU specifications do not exist or do not require the affixing of CE marking, as clearly highlighted in the relevant EU regulation on product requirements and market surveillance

-CE marking and certifications of 3D resins, pretending to consider them medical devices are forbidden, non legally valid, non relevant, misleading, do not make any sense, nor provide any warranty, nor safety, nor biocompatibility assurance for medical device manufacturers and final users, since most photopolymer 3D resins are cytotoxic before and even after printing unless they are custom designed in tune with appropriate equipment, printing and processing workflows to ensure their full cure, cleansing and safety.
+CE marking and certifications of 3D resins, pretending to consider them medical devices are forbidden, non legally valid, non relevant, misleading, do not make any sense, nor provide any warranty, nor safety, nor biocompatibility assurance for medical device manufacturers and final users, since most photopolymer 3D resins are cytotoxic before and even after printing unless they are custom designed in tune with appropriate equipment, printing, and processing workflows to ensure their full cure, cleansing, and safety.

-Biomedical device (and food and pharmaceutical packaging) manufacturers need to design high quality medical devices (and packaging products) with compliant raw materials "3D resins", equipment, workflows, processes and protocols to achieve the required biocompatibility for each class of biomedical device or packaging system.
+Biomedical device and food and pharmaceutical packaging manufacturers need to design high quality medical devices and packaging products with compliant raw materials "3D resins", equipment, workflows, processes, and protocols to achieve the required biocompatibility for each class of biomedical device or packaging system.

-Biocompatible resins and devices need to be designed properly with safe ultra low leachable / extractable ingredients, to ensure that once properly manufactured (printed, postcured and postprocessed) are free of leachables, extractables, contaminants, residuals, reaction byproducts, and any potential unreacted monomers, before commercialization and use.
+Biocompatible resins and devices need to be designed properly with safe ultra low leachable / extractable ingredients, to ensure that once properly manufactured (printed, postcured and postprocessed) are free of leachables, extractables, contaminants, residuals, reaction byproducts, and any potential unreacted monomers, before commercialization and usage.

 Toxicity of biocompatible 3D resins before & after printing